 All eligible Pilot applications in the Grants Proposal system must include 1) a completed My Profile section; 2) a completed Applications section; and 3) an attached Project Description.
 My Profile describes important information regarding the PI’s institution, educational background, tenure status, recent publications, and grant award track record.
 Applications captures basic information about the intended project activities.
 The Project Description describes the specific scholarly or creative activities for which the Award is being sought.
 Supplemental materials, such as portfolio samples, may be included in the creative, visual and performing arts fields, and must be included for creative writing.

+PIs are solely responsible for securing the necessary approvals in a timely manner.
 PIs are strongly encouraged to seek these approvals from both their Chair and President (or designee) no later than November 15 of each Pilot cycle.
 PIs should request a formal response from each approver no later than December 1.
 Each PI must also transmit a copy of their Pilot proposal, as submitted, to their Department Chair and College President (or designee) on or before December 15.

 Project Description